Step 1: apply for planning advice and assistance with planning process

 Pay online when you submit the application via the planning portal.

-For phone, face-to-face or mailing a cheque, please quote one of the following
+For phone, or mailing a cheque, please quote one of the following

 - portal number